These regulations are designed to foster the responsible and safe use of vehicles and parking lots at Carroll College.

 Parking Permits at Carroll College

-Parking permits for students and employees for the 2018-2019 academic year are now available for purchase online.
+Parking permits for students and employees for the 2019-2020 academic year are now available for purchase online.
 You will need your vehicle license plate information to obtain a permit as well as make, model and year of your vehicle.
-We now take credit cards online only for parking permits but are still only able to accept cash or checks at the Student Life Office.
-(You must register online regardless of payment method).
+If you would like to pay with cash or check, you can do so at the Business Office.

 Please see your Carroll email account for directions on how to log in with your Carroll ID number to purchase a permit.
-Once your permit is purchased, permits will be available to pick up during the first week of classes in the Student Life Office (O'Connell 208).
+Once your permit is purchased, permits will be available to pick up during the first week of classes in the Finance & Administration Office (O'Connell 204).

 Please see your Carroll email account for directions on how to log in with your Carroll ID number to obtain your permit.
-Permits will be available to pick up after Monday, August 27th in the Student Life Office (O'Connell Hall 208).
-Please plan to place your permit in your vehicle no later than Friday, August 31st, at 4 p.m., as Securitas will be enforcing parking rules/regulations after this time.
+Permits will be available to pick up after Monday, August 19th Finance & Administration Office (O'Connell 204).
+Please plan to place your permit in your vehicle no later than Friday, August 23rd , at 4 p.m., as Securitas will be enforcing parking rules/regulations after this time.
 All faculty/staff will be held responsible for any citations received.

 You will also need to visit this website for appealing any citations.
 As noted on the citations, you have 10 days from the day the citation was issued to appeal the citation.